 We’re proud of our green side.
-Six of our attorneys are Leadership in Energy and Environmental Design (LEED®) Accredited Professionals, who employ their distinct knowledge of sustainable practices in a number of disciplines.
+Four of our attorneys are Leadership in Energy and Environmental Design (LEED®) Accredited Professionals, who employ their distinct knowledge of sustainable practices in a number of disciplines.
 Beginning with the selection of our current office space in a LEED gold and ENERGY STAR certified building, we have made an intentional and wide-ranging practice of incorporating sustainable policies and procedures in our office operations, including:

 - Intelligent Commuting– Our offices are located in a core urban area with ready access to public transportation systems and extensive carpool, vanpool and rideshare programs.
 Our building management supports these programs, and we provide financial incentives to our employees to utilize public transportation.